santichoks/Clothes-Shop-Backend/README.md

 <h3>Introduction</h3>

-You can import database from `./database/clothes_shop.sql` in your device.
+You can import a database from `./database/clothes_shop.sql` into your MySQL.
 But if your device does not already have MySQL and phpMyAdmin, you can follow the instructions at the bottom to install them using Docker.

 <h3>Install the Docker MySQL and phpMyAdmin Container</h3>